Don't ignore conflicts. Deal with them before they get out of control!Designing instead of emergency rescue

 Conflict is a natural aspect of relationships.
 As human beings, we are primed to respond to stress with a “fight” or “flight” response.
 Often, neither of these choices is appropriate in today’s world.
 Therefore, we need to find a way to address conflict that is direct and assertive, while also respectful and diplomatic.
-Some people fear conflict and go to great lengths to avoid it, which can backfire and lead to emotional, relational and medical problems.
-If handled effectively, conflict can be an opportunity for learning, growth and positive change.
+Some people fear conflict and go to great lengths to avoid it, which can backfire and lead to emotional, relational, and medical problems.
+If handled effectively, conflict can be an opportunity for learning, growth, and positive change.

 You can’t really win a conflict

 You can’t really win a conflict.
-Winning a conflict is getting the outcome you want, regardless of what the other person wants, can be gratifying, sure.
+Winning a conflict is getting the outcome you want, regardless of what the other person wants, which can be gratifying, sure.
 But the problem is that the underlying issue has not been solved.
 It will simply reappear later over some other topic.
 Much better than winning a conflict in private and business life is resolving it.

 How about you?

 Think of your own life.
 Who are you in conflict with?
 Imagine working things out, to resolve those conflicts.
 Think of the impact on all your relationships.
 Peace starts with each of us, and sometimes we need to take the first step.
 As Gandhi once said, “We must be the change we wish to see in others.”

 Communication can be very easy.
 But often it is not.
 Sometimes we say things and then later notice from the reaction of our conversation partners that they seem to have spoken to someone completely different.
 I didn't say that with the best will in the world. - Or did I say that after all?

 More or less consciously, conversations are about convincing other people of something - be it a special offer, your personality, a perspective, or a necessity.
 If this doesn't happen fast enough and above all not exactly to the point and descriptively, the person we are talking to quickly loses interest, and we lose the hoped-for opportunity. — Conversation failed.